CrayLabs/SmartSim/doc/orchestrator.rst

 Step 2 : Install and Build SmartSim
-    This example assumes you have installed SmartSim and SmartRedis in your python environment.
+    This example assumes you have installed SmartSim and SmartRedis in your Python environment.
 We also assume that you have built SmartSim with the necessary modules for the machine you are running on.

 Step 3 : Change the `exe_args` file path